 The Consolidated Appropriations Act, 2021 included COVID-19 tax relief legislation.
 The payments received through this program are called several different things including Economic Stimulus, Economic Impact Payment and the Recovery Rebate Credit.
 Please refer to this page of the IRS website for the most current information.

-If you haven’t yet filed your tax return, you still have time to file to get your missed 2021 stimulus payments.
+If you haven’t yet filed your 2020 or 2021 tax returns, you still have time to file to get your missed stimulus payments.
 Complete your return with the IRS free file program.
-Visit the website by 11/17/22.
+Visit the IRS Free File website for assistance.

 The first round of the Economic Impact Payment was $1,200 ($2,400 for married taxpayers) and issued in April of 2020.
 Parents also receive $500 for each qualifying child.
 In general, a child who lives in the U.S., is under 17 years of age, and has a social security number is a qualifying child.